Administrative assistant: Job duties

 Admin assistants may also help office members with documentation.
 Aside from storing, organizing and managing files, assistants may need to type, edit and proofread documents.
 Some assistants may need to take dictation or record the minutes of meetings.

 Specialized job duties

 Administrative assistants in some fields may be required to have extensive professional knowledge.
 Accordingly, duties for these assistants may be more specialized.
 For example, legal administrative assistants may need to have a thorough understanding of legal terminology and procedures, while medical assistants may need to be well-versed in dealing with insurance companies and reading medical reports.

 In this role they are also referred to as administrative support specialists.

 Employment outlook and salary information

-Average employment growth of 12% was expected for secretaries and administrative assistants, from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
+Average employment growth of 12% was expected for secretaries and administrative assistants, from 2012 to 2022, according to the U.S. Bureau of Labor Statistics (BLS).
 General secretaries and administrative assistants, not serving as legal, medical or executive secretaries, earned an annual median wage in 2018 of $52,840, according to the BLS.